mixmix/blogposts/regenerative_society_0.md

 Immortal patterns; or "How to join the galactic council"
 ========================================================

 We have the pleasure of living in a world full of a delightful array of organisms.
 These represent the progress so far - millions of years of matter learning how to arrange itself increasingly effective self-replicating patterns.
 Even more delightful is the fractal growth of these patterns - a progression from DNA molecules, through cells with organelles, through organisms with many cells arranged as organs, through communities of organisms in ecosystems.
-As humans, we're in the delighful position of being a part of a pattern that has the ability to observe patterns around us and manipulate them.
-While some .. (protocols hacking)
+As humans, we're in the intesting position of being a part of a pattern that has the ability to observe patterns around us and manipulate them.

 Can looking at this lineage of pattern inform how we should look to organise and communicate?